-Regarding lodging alternatives, small hotels dominate the country's tourist offer.
+Regarding lodging alternatives, small hotels dominate the country's tourism offer.
 About 80% of the Costa Rican hotels have less than 30 rooms and 60% are category 0 to 3 stars according to the Costa Rican Tourism Board data.

 In 2018, lodging total offer was counted in 3748 hotels for a total of 57233 rooms.
-33842 of these rooms are categorized between 0 and 3 stars which means that there are a wide variety of quality accommodation alternatives and adjustable to various budgets.
+33842 of these rooms are categorized between 0 and 3 stars which means that there is a wide variety of quality accommodation alternatives and adjustable to various budgets.

 Where to eat?

 If you want to eat healthy, delicious and in an affordable way, Costa Rica offers very interesting alternatives.
-While it's true that having lunch in this country hovers around $7 to $15 and that's a lot in other countries, a well-selected dish can leave you satisfy and perhaps not hungry for the rest of the day!
+While it's true that having lunch in this country hovers around $7 to $15 and that's a lot in other countries, a well-selected dish can leave you to satisfy and perhaps not hungry for the rest of the day!

 The “Gallo Pinto”

 More than anything for breakfast.
-A well-prepared “Pinto” includes a mixture of rice with beans, chopped egg, custard, palmed omelette and in some cases sausage and/or white bread.
+A well-prepared “Pinto” includes a mixture of rice with beans, chopped egg, custard, palmed omelet and in some cases sausage and/or white bread.
 If you have a good “Pinto” for breakfast in one of the “sodas” on the market, perhaps you won't need lunch, as it's such a complete dish that it will sustain you for many hours, and if that were the case, they would be saving a meal in the day.
-A “Gallo Pinto” with coffee can be around $7.
+A “Gallo Pinto” with a coffee can be around $7.

 For lunch or dinner.
-The “Casado” basically includes rice, beans, a “picadillo” (a mix of several vegetables as a accompaniment), a meat of either beef, chicken, fish or pork; a salad and often a second accompaniment.
+The “Casado” basically includes rice, beans, a “picadillo” (a mix of several vegetables as an accompaniment), meat of either beef, chicken, fish or pork; a salad and often a second accompaniment.
 In many “sodas” the “Casado” also includes a natural juice within the price.
 Like the “Pinto”, a well-charged “Casado” can support you for many hours, and also hover between $7 dollars.

 TIP: Along roads throughout Costa Rica, it's common to see “sodas” where you could eat the original Costa Rican food.
-My advice as a “tico “traveler is: Look for the “sodas” where, for a very good price, you can enjoy the authentic gastronomy of Costa Rica and also can share this experience with locals.
+My advice as a “Tico “traveler is: Look for the “sodas” where, for a very good price, you can enjoy the authentic gastronomy of Costa Rica and also can share this experience with locals.